madschristensen99/openIO/replit.md

 ### Using the 0G RAG Agent (Current)
 The RAG agent runs automatically on port 5000.
 To use it:

+**First-time Setup:**
 1. Add your `OPENAI_API_KEY` in the Secrets tab
+2. (Optional) Add `ZG_PRIVATE_KEY` for 0G Storage uploads
-2. Open the webview - the agent will automatically index the codebase
+3. Open the webview - the agent will automatically index the codebase
+4. If ZG_PRIVATE_KEY is set, embeddings are uploaded to 0G Storage
+5. Copy the displayed root hash to share with teammates

+**Team Members Using Shared Embeddings:**
+1. Add `OPENAI_API_KEY` in the Secrets tab (for queries only, not indexing)
+2. Add `EMBEDDINGS_0G_ROOT_HASH` with the shared root hash
+3. Open the webview - embeddings are downloaded instantly from 0G
+4. Start querying immediately (no re-indexing needed!)

+**Querying:**
-3. Start asking questions about the Diamond IO codebase in the chat interface
+- Simply type questions about the Diamond IO codebase in the chat interface
+- Examples: "What does BenchCircuit::new_add_mul do?", "Explain switched_modulus in RunBenchConfig"

 ### Running the Documentation Site
 ```bash